nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: If you didn't enter the `clear` command, it is likely that your `guestbook.json` file is **corrupted**, causing GuestBook to reset it to prevent any malicious files from being used.

 **Q**: I cannot find a guest staying on a particular date even though it should be within the dates of stay.
 Why is that so?
 **A**: It is likely that you entered a date within the start and end dates of the guest's stay (e.g, for a guest staying from 13-01-2022 to 15-01-2022, you entered 14-01-2022 to try and find the guest).
-Currently, this is **not supported** in GuestBook.
+Currently, this feature is **not supported** by GuestBook.

 **Q**: Why am I not able to add guests to the same room even though they have different dates of stay?
-**A**: As we expect guests to check in at the hotel itself, we did not support this function so that GuestBook remains simple and easy to use.
-As such, all the rooms must be unique to each guest in GuestBook.
+**A**: For this iteration of GuestBook, guests are only entered when they check in at the hotel.
+As such, there should not be a case where the same room is occupied by different people on different dates at that point in time.
+Thus, this feature is a safety check provided by GuestBook to ensure no guests are allocated the same room during their stay.
+In summary, to ensure GuestBook remains simple and easy for you to use, all rooms must be unique to each guest in GuestBook.

 [Return to Table of Contents](#table-of-contents)